-Kirkland is sponsoring student teams from University of California, Berkeley School of Law, UCLA School of Law, University of Chicago Law School, Columbia Law School, Georgetown University Law Center, The George Washington University Law School, Harvard Law School, The University of Michigan Law School, Northwestern Pritzker School of Law, University of Pennsylvania Law School, and the University of Southern California Gould School of Law to participate in the annual moot court competition sponsored by The Williams Institute, the only such competition focused exclusively on sexual orientation and gender identity law.
+Kirkland sponsors law student teams from University of California, Berkeley School of Law, UCLA School of Law, Columbia Law School, New York University School of Law, Georgetown University Law Center, The George Washington University Law School, Harvard Law School, The University of Michigan Law School, Northwestern Pritzker School of Law, University of Pennsylvania Law School, and the University of Southern California Gould School of Law to participate in the annual moot court competition sponsored by The Williams Institute, the only such competition focused exclusively on sexual orientation and gender identity law.
 Through this program, the Firm provides students mentorship by inviting them to Kirkland's offices for a moot with attorneys at the Firm in advance of the tournament.
 Kirkland also provides students a stipend for travel to and from the tournament in Los Angeles.